 28. The Principles Needed and the Problems One Must Solve to Achieve Salvation and Perfection

 Those who love the truth will pursue it, as well as knowledge of God, in order to be saved and perfected.
 The truth can only be gained in the pursuit of it through the experience of and obedience to God’s work; the more one experiences and is obedient to God’s judgment and chastisement, His pruning and dealing, His trials and refining, the more one gains the enlightenment and illumination of the work of the Holy Spirit.
 The effect thereof is understanding of the truth and entering into its reality, so as to bring about real knowledge of God; in consequence one’s life disposition is changed.
 This is the road to salvation and perfection.
 Salvation and perfection in reality mean pursuit of the truth by eating and drinking the words of God in the experience of His work to achieve the effects of knowing and being obedient to God and truly loving Him.
 Only those who really pursue the truth, and love God with all their hearts, are able to be perfected.
 Those who do not pursue the truth or who do not seek to be perfected are those who do not love the truth.
 Even though they are not evil, they are not good-natured and are lacking in resolution.
 It is only those who love the truth, who yearn for the light, that can really pursue the truth and truly obey God’s work.
 When people achieve real knowledge of God, and can truly love and be obedient to Him, then they have been saved and perfected.
 This is the perfection of the work of the Holy Spirit.
 It is clear that God’s perfection of man means perfecting man to understand and attain the truth.
 It means perfecting man’s knowledge of God, his knowledge of God’s work, his knowledge of God’s wisdom and almightiness, his knowledge of God’s disposition and the substance of God’s life.
 When people have real knowledge of God, their view of things, their outlook on life and values and their life disposition naturally change; they can truly love God and be obedient to Him, all of which is perfection by God.
 As long as people strive to pursue the truth and persevere undauntedly in obedience to God’s work to the very end, they can achieve real understanding of God and achieve changes in their life disposition and are, as such, perfected by God.
 Those whose belief in God results in their perfection by Him are those who have succeeded in their belief.
 The standards for perfection are: true love of God, true knowledge of Him and true obedience to Him, which is, the real ability to exalt God and witness Him and to truly serve Him and follow His will.
-The key as to whether one can be perfected lies in whether one really has a heart that fears God, whether one truly loves Him, truly knows Him and is truly obedient to Him.
+The key as to whether one has been perfected lies in whether one really has a heart that fears God, whether one truly loves Him, truly knows Him and is truly obedient to Him.
 Only those equipped with these four aspects of reality really know God and attain the truth, only they truly love God and are obedient to Him.
 To know whether someone has attained the truth you look at whether they are equipped with these four aspects of reality.
 As long as they are so equipped, then they are indeed perfected.
 This is beyond doubt!

 What is it, after all, to “attain the truth”?
 Firstly, we have to understand that to be equipped with those four aspects of reality in attaining the truth, is not a simple matter.
 One must certainly have to go through all manner of trials and refining and suffer much pain to bring about true knowledge of God and changes in one’s life disposition.
 There are many who have believed in God for years, and while only understanding a host of spiritual doctrines, see themselves as having attained and understood the truth.
 This is self-deception.
 We see that those who belong to the category of antichrists and tread the way of the antichrist, are all convinced that they have attained and understood the truth.
 But they fail to see that everything they do resists God, and, even more so, they fail to see the essential substance and true picture of corruption that are demonic and hating the truth.
 Not only do they lack the slightest true obedience to God, but do not know if, in the end, what they do is in resistance to God or in obedience to Him.
 Such people do not possess the reality of truth.
 If they truly understood the truth would they still resist God?
 Would they set themselves against the man used by the Holy Spirit and brazenly disrupt, upset and destroy God’s work?
 Clearly, the demons of the antichrist are arrogant and conceited to the extent that they fail to understand even the most basic common sense of belief in God.
 While so poor, so pitiable and blind, they have yet the effrontery to pass themselves off as pastors to deceive and control God’s chosen ones.
 This is the ugliness of Satan and the demons of the antichrist.
 Man has been corrupted in his depths by Satan and possesses its nature.
 If he focuses on the pursuit of understanding spiritual doctrines and knowledge, he becomes increasingly conceited, recalcitrant and lawless, and travels on the path of the antichrist.
 Those who belong to the category of antichrists certainly do not have the slightest inkling of the true picture of their own corruption and demonic nature; they even profess themselves to be sent by God, and that God is using them to make His chosen ones accept and obey.
 They seek to confuse and control God’s chosen ones, which is ridiculous in the extreme!
 Those who have not experienced God’s judgment and chastisement are exactly this conceited and brazen.
 If people have not undergone God’s judgment and chastisement, His pruning and dealing, however many spiritual doctrines they understand they will resist God, just as before.
 If they have not truly repented, they manifest as demons of the antichrist.
 Clearly, if corrupt mankind seeks to be saved and perfected, he must accept God’s judgment and chastisement, and even more, accept and obey God’s pruning and dealing and His trials and refining.
 This is the road to salvation and perfection.
 To attain the truth in experiencing God’s work in the last days is actually the effect of experiencing God’s judgment and chastisement, His pruning and dealing and His trials and refining; without these man will never attain the truth.
 Without God’s judgment and chastisement man will never see the true picture of his own corruption.
 He will never truly see the substance of his own nature, he will never truly know God’s work and will never truly know how God saves and perfects man.
 He will never know God’s righteous disposition and His wisdom and almightiness, and will never know the beauty and goodness of God’s substance and His love most true.
 Man’s entry into life begins with knowledge of himself, and if a person knows the true picture of his own corruption and the substance of his nature, and he can, at the same time, bring about true knowledge of God’s disposition of righteousness, he can then truly know God and be obedient to Him, and can bring about a heart that fears God and truly worship Him.
 This is the reality of truth attained through undergoing God’s judgment and chastisement, His pruning and dealing and His trials and refining.
 The antichrists of every kind and those who tread the same road as them have no true knowledge of themselves, and certainly, even more so, no true knowledge of God for they have never truly accepted His judgment and chastisement, they have never undergone trials and refining, and cannot accept anything of His pruning and dealing.
 They can only be subject to their demonic nature and engage in unbridled disruption and upsetting of God’s work and directly oppose Him.
 It is absolutely right to say that unless corrupt mankind undergoes God’s judgment and chastisement, His pruning and dealing, he is satanic in his kind, and opposed to God.
 In seeking salvation and perfection God’s chosen ones must accept God’s judgment and chastisement, His pruning and dealing, and trials and refining of every kind.
 This is the only path to gaining the truth and achieving knowledge of God.
 Just as God’s words say, “What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.
 If you do not regard these truths with importance and constantly think of avoiding them or of finding a new way out apart from them, then I say you are a grievous sinner.
 If you have faith in God, yet seek not the truth or the will of God, nor do you love the way that brings you closer to God, then I say that you are one who is trying to evade judgment, and that you are a puppet and traitor who flees from the great white throne.
 God will not spare any of the rebellious that escape from under His eyes.
 Such men shall receive even more severe punishment.”